Oklahoma

 No Specific Statutory Civil Action

 Unlike federal wiretapping law (18 U.S.C.
 Section 2520), which provides a private right of action for victims of illegal interception, Oklahoma's Security of Communications Act does not include a specific civil cause of action.
-This means victims cannot sue directly under the state wiretapping statute for damages.
+13 O.S. section 176.8 is a suppression remedy available in criminal proceedings only.
+Victims cannot sue directly under the state wiretapping statute for damages.

-Victims of illegal audio recording in Oklahoma may still pursue civil claims under common law theories:
+Victims of illegal audio recording in Oklahoma may pursue civil claims through two routes:

 Using Audio Recordings as Evidence